renfald/tail-tagger/classifiers/JTP-3/DOWNLOAD_INSTRUCTIONS.md

 ## About JTP-3

 JTP-3 uses the Hydra architecture with NAFlex Vision Transformer, which supports variable-resolution image processing.
-It provides more accurate tagging compared to earlier JTP models, with confidence scores ranging from -1.0 (absent) to 1.0 (present).
+It provides more accurate tagging compared to earlier JTP models.

 Once the file is in place, restart the application and select "JTP-3 Hydra" from the classifier dropdown.